The effects of varying colour-luminosity relations on supernova science: Effect of varying within subgroups in cosmological fits

 \subsection{$\beta$ variation with SN colour and host-galaxy mass}

-Given the $\beta$ dependence we find with SN colour and host-galaxy mass, here we combine the two effects by splitting the SN sample into four (and six) bins of equal numbers of objects according to host-galaxy stellar mass \emph{and} colour.
-First, we split into two bins with respect to host-galaxy stellar mass, and then we split those two bins into two (and three) other bins based on SN colour (with the inclusion of the usual mass-step).
+Given the $\beta$ dependence we find with SN colour and host-galaxy mass, here we combine the two effects.
+The SN sample is split into four bins of equal number of objects according to host-galaxy stellar mass \emph{and} colour.
+First, we split into two bins with respect to host-galaxy stellar mass, and then we split those two bins into two other bins based on SN colour (with the inclusion of the usual mass-step).
 The results can be seen in Figure~\ref{fig:beta_colmass} and Table~\ref{tab:beta}.
-Consistent with our previous results, bluer SNe~Ia for each galaxy stellar mass bin favour smaller $\beta$ values, while redder SNe~Ia have larger $\beta$ with a decrease at the reddest colours.
-Conversely, from the point of view of the galaxy mass, we find that larger colour-luminosity relations are preferred in less-massive hosts while smaller colour-luminosity relations are favoured by more-massive galaxies, but this is statistically significant \emph{only} for red SNe~Ia.
-This can be explained as the $\beta_{\mathrm{int}}$ being dominant for the bluer SNe~Ia, while for the redder SNe~Ia the $\beta$ value follows more closely the dust $R_V$ component.
-This is a confirmation that the $\beta$--$M_{\mathrm{stellar}}$ relation is strongly related to host extinction, as discussed in the previous section, with different reddening laws according to galaxy mass \citep{Brout20,Salim18}.
-For the $4\beta$ model, a $\Delta\mathrm{BIC}$ of $-0.70$ is derived --- it is statistically similar to the model with only 1$\beta$, whereas the $6\beta$ is clearly not favoured with these data (see Table \ref{tab:beta}).
+Consistent with our previous results, bluer SNe~Ia for each galaxy stellar mass bin favour smaller $\beta$ values, while redder SNe~Ia have larger $\beta$.
+Conversely, from the point of view of the galaxy mass, we confirm that larger colour-luminosity relations are preferred in less-massive hosts while smaller colour-luminosity relations are favoured in more-massive galaxies.
+However, this is statistically less significant than when dividing only according to mass (see Section~\ref{split_mass}), and it is even less significant for blue SNe~Ia.
+This can be explained as the intrinsic colour-luminosity relation, $\beta_{\mathrm{int}}$, is dominant for bluer SNe~Ia, while for redder SNe~Ia the $\beta$ value follows more closely the dust $R_V$ component.
+This would confirm that the $\beta$--$M_{\mathrm{stellar}}$ relation is related to host extinction, as discussed in the previous section, with different reddening laws in galaxies of different mass \citep{Brout20,Salim18}.
+The mass-step is again required with $2.7\sigma$ significance.
+The combined 4 $\beta$ model provides the largest improvement in root-mean square (RMS) of the Hubble residuals even if its associated BIC tells us that it is a fit less favoured than the standard 1 $\beta$ cosmology (see Table \ref{tab:beta}).
+The reason for this may be related to a biased likelihood, as further discussed in Section~\ref{sec:like}.
+We note that if we attempt to have two mass bins and three colour bins, this 6 $\beta$ fit does not converge according to the Gelman-Rubin criterion.